 IMPORTANT – MESSAGE (St. Mary & Our Lady of Hope)

-The provincial government has further loosened some of the restrictions brought about by the pandemic.
-As of July 17th: 150 people or 50 per cent of usual capacity – whichever is lower – can attend indoor faith-gatherings.
-This means that 100 people can now attend Masses at St. Mary and Our Lady of Hope.
-Those who attend are to sign a contact tracing form at the church entrance.
-(25 people can now attend indoor gatherings for funerals, weddings and baptisms.)
-Practicing social distancing and wearing a mask are still mandatory.
-Remain cautious!
+150 people or 50 per cent of usual capacity – whichever is lower – can attend indoor faith-gatherings.
+This means that 75 people can now attend Masses at St. Mary and Our Lady of Hope.
+Those who attend must sign a contact tracing form at the church entrance.
+(Unless all attendants are vaccinated, only 25 people can now attend indoor gatherings for funerals, weddings and baptisms.)
+Masks are mandatory for indoor gatherings.
+Please continue to practice social distancing and remain cautious!
 (If you have any symptoms of illness, you should stay at home.)

 For more information or assistance, please call Father René at the Parish Office (204-268-2453).

 December 5th, 2021

 Last Sunday’s gospel began with violence in nature; this Sunday’s offers violence of a different sort.
 Fill in the valleys… make low the mountains and hills… straighten out the ways!
 John the Baptist has arrived with all his usual Advent force.